ncatlab/nlab-content/pages/6/2/7/0/726/content.md

 ## Resources

-The text is available on tbe author's website ([www.PaulTaylor.EU/Practical-Foundations/index.html](http://www.PaulTaylor.EU/Practical-Foundations/index.html)) though with many mathematical symbols and formulas failing g to render.
+The text is available on the author's website ([www.PaulTaylor.EU/Practical-Foundations/index.html](http://www.PaulTaylor.EU/Practical-Foundations/index.html)) though with many mathematical symbols and formulas failing to render.

 There is also a summary ([www.paultaylor.eu/~pt/prafm/summary.html](http://www.paultaylor.eu/~pt/prafm/summary.html)) with better typesetting.
 This is basically an expanded table of contents together with an abbreviated introduction, with a link into the above-mentioned online text for each section.